HathorNetwork/rfcs/text/0000-p2p-identity.md

 The PONG command is the response for a received PING command.
 There is no payload.
 When the node receives a PONG command, it updates the last_message field of the peer connection with the timestamp.

 Using PING and PONG commands we can calculate the RTT between two nodes.
-We just need to make sure the PONG response is sent as soon as the PING arrives, without any delay.
+We just need to make sure the PONG response is sent as soon as the PING arrives, without any delay and we also need a sequence number in the payload, to know which PING message the PONG is replying.

 ### GET-PEERS Command